You can view he Sporting Art Talks on the BSAT YouTube Channel.

 View Here

-Glasgow Boy Artist Joseph Crawhall: A beautiful natural horseman and our champion jockey
+Thursday 17th February: Joanna Meacock: Curator (British Art) Glasgow Museums: Glasgow Boy Artist Joseph Crawhall: A beautiful natural horseman and our champion jockey

 View Here

-Anna Tietze.: Curator Abe Bailey Collection
+Thursday 13th January: Anna Tietze.: Curator Abe Bailey Collection: Abe Bailey Collection.

 View Here